MicrosoftDocs/Viva/Viva/engage/troubleshoot-problems/error-when-click-the-viva-engage-tile-in-office-365.md

 ---
-title: Sorry, but we're having trouble signing you in when you select the Viva Engage tile in Microsoft 365
+title: Sign-in error when selecting the Viva Engage tile in Microsoft 365
 description: Describes an issue in which you receive "Sorry, but we're having trouble signing you in" error when you select the Viva Engage tile in Microsoft 365.
 author: Starshine89
 manager: pamgreen